Life, As Is

 "I'm having a hard time getting anything," she said after a couple of minutes.
 "Not surprising, though.
 You're still stressed.
-Too much low vibrating energy is coming out of you."
+Too much low vibrating energy is surrounding you."

 "Ok," I said, pulling my hands away, "tell you what; from past experience I can tell you that I'm most likely not going anywhere for a while.
-So instead of focusing on what my soul, the universe or God Himself is trying to tell me, maybe we should find out what tangible information I need to know, right now, to get me through the next few weeks, months...whatever."
+So instead of focusing on what my soul, the universe, or God Himself is trying to tell me, maybe we should find out what tangible information I need to know to get me through the next few weeks, months...whatever."

 "You're a pharmaceutical sales rep."

-I looked closely at Katrina and tried to decipher whether or not she was being ironic.
+I looked closely at Katrina and tried to decipher whether or not she was being funny.